 To officially begin the foreclosure, the foreclosing bank publishes a notice of sale in a newspaper for four successive weeks at least once per week.
 Within 15 days after the first publication, a copy of the notice must be posted in a conspicuous place on the property.
 (Mich.
 Comp.
 Laws § 600.3208).

 Michigan law doesn't require the bank to mail notice of the foreclosure to the borrower.
 But most mortgages in Michigan require the bank to send a 30-day notice of default to the borrower before starting foreclosure proceedings.

-While there is no statutory right to reinstate before the sale in Michigan, most mortgages give the borrower the right to reinstate the loan or the foreclosing party may allow reinstatement.
+"Reinstating" is when the borrower pays the missed payments, plus fees and costs, to stop a foreclosure.
+While there is no statutory right to reinstate before the sale in Michigan, most mortgages give the borrower the right to reinstate the loan.
+Check your loan documents for details.
+Or the foreclosing party might allow a reinstatement.

-Under Michigan law, the foreclosed homeowners get the right to live in the property during the redemption period.
+Under Michigan law, foreclosed homeowners get the right to live in the property during the redemption period.